 Zero tolerance for discrimination

-Unacceptable discrimination, including racism, sexism, ableism, homophobia and transphobia, has no place in our University.
+Unacceptable discrimination, including racism, sexism, ableism, ageism, homophobia and transphobia, has no place in our University.

 Message from the Vice-Chancellor Stuart McCutcheon